siderolabs/talos/website/content/docs/v0.8/Reference/cli.md

-      --vmlinuz-path string                     the compressed kernel image to use (default "_out/vmlinuz-${ARCH}") --wait                                    wait for the cluster to be ready before returning (default true) --wait-timeout duration                   timeout to wait for the cluster to be ready (default 20m0s) --with-bootloader                         enable bootloader to load kernel and initramfs from disk image after install (default true)
+      --vmlinuz-path string                     the compressed kernel image to use (default "_out/vmlinuz-${ARCH}") --wait                                    wait for the cluster to be ready before returning (default true) --wait-timeout duration                   timeout to wait for the cluster to be ready (default 20m0s) --with-apply-config                       enable apply config when the VM is starting in maintenance mode --with-bootloader                         enable bootloader to load kernel and initramfs from disk image after install (default true)
       --with-debug                              enable debug in Talos config to send service logs to the console --with-init-node                          create the cluster with an init node